 Are photographs and video important?

 Yes.
 Use your digital camera, cell phone, iPad or other electronic device to take multiple photos and videos of the accident scene.
-Photographs and videos are important evidence because they can identify the position of the cars immediately after the collision, weather conditions, potholes, road obstructions, traffic and street signs, and more.
+Photographs and videos can identify the position of the cars immediately after the collision, weather conditions, potholes, road obstructions, traffic and street signs, and more.